BunsDev/functions-workshop/README.md

 - **Value**: your (*unencrypted*) environment variable (*secret*).

+For this demonstration, you will need to add `OPENAI_KEY` to your encrypted environment variables.

 ### 2. Simulate Functions
 Before deploying, it's useful to simulate the execution of your function to ensure the output of your function execution is as expected.